Under the fire, U.S. officials say monkeypox can still be stopped - ExBulletin

 However, a representative from a specialized clinic said Besera’s comments indicated “a lack of understanding of the full picture of the crisis.”

-“Clinics across the country are begging federal health authorities for the information, supplies, and staffing needed to successfully end this outbreak,” said David C. Harvey, Managing Director of the National Union of STD Directors.
-Said in a statement.
+“Clinics across the country are appealing to federal health authorities for the information, equipment, and staffing needed to successfully end this outbreak.”
+David C. Harvey, The Managing Director of the National Union of STD Directors said in a statement.
 The group is demanding $ 100 million in emergency funding from local health departments and clinics.

-As of the end of Wednesday, more than 4,600 cases of monkeypox were reported in the United States, according to the CDC, and federal officials expect these numbers to increase.
+As of the end of Wednesday, more than 4,600 cases of monkeypox were reported in the United States, according to the Centers for Disease Control and Prevention, and federal officials expect these numbers to increase.

 According to Becerra, the United States is now able to test 60,000-80,000 people per day, but the number of tests per day is well below that.

-The monkeypox virus spreads primarily through skin-to-skin contact, but can also be transmitted by touching the linen used by infected individuals.
+The Monkeypox virus It spreads primarily through skin-to-skin contact, but can also be transmitted by touching the linen used by infected individuals.
 People with monkeypox may experience fever, body aches, chills, and malaise.
 Many who developed developed acne-like ridges, sometimes painful.

 The United States has ordered 5.5 million doses of vaccine by mid-2023 and has rights to raw materials that may allow 11.1 million doses.
 U.S. officials said large-scale vaccination campaigns could still be avoided if communities and individuals took steps to avoid the epidemic.

-“It’s a very disappointing response to the first major public health crisis we’re facing, especially since we’re still in a pandemic for two and a half years,” he said.
+“Especially after two and a half years of a pandemic, it’s a very disappointing response to the first major public health crisis we are facing,” he said.

 He also thinks it is similar to the slow response of the government to AIDS in the 1980s.